 The 2017 Panamera will launch with two engines: the 550 hp Panamera Turbo which has 4.0-litre twin-turbo V8 under the hood, and the 440 hp Panamera 4S sporting a 2.8-litre twin-turbo V6.
 The 4S and Turbo get 20 hp and 30 hp more, respectively, than the outgoing model.
 These engines are mated to an 8-speed dual-clutch transmission (PDK II), and they are said to be 16% more fuel-efficient according to the New European Driving Cycle.
 The Turbo comes with cylinder deactivation technology, which shuts off 4 of its 8 cylinders when you’re not pushing it.
 Both models will be equipped with all-wheel drive as standard.

 Changes inside look neat as well.
 The instrument binnacle features a centrally mounted analog tachometer, but rather than traditional dials either side, it is flanked by two 7-inch displays offering a wealth of driver information.
-The center stack features a 12-inch touchscreen display with Apple CarPlay.
+The center stack features a 12-inch touchscreen display with Apple CarPlay connectivity.

-Few key features offered are InnoDrive, three-chamber air suspension, rear axle steering and the new electronic 4D Chassis Control chassis management.
+Few key features offered include the InnoDrive, three-chamber air suspension, rear-axle steering and the new electronic 4D Chassis Control chassis management.